arichadda/eliza_spanish_chatbot/README.md

 Run the `spanish_eliza_test.py` file using `python3 spanish_eliza_test.py`.
 To run call the `eliza()` funciton in `spanish_eliza_bot.py`

+### History

+It was initially devised as a simple humanistic psychotherapeutic interaction.
+By using regex to parse inputs, it could prompt the user to delve deeper into the statement made in their previous sentence.
+While ELIZA likely would not have surpassed the Turing test, it does demonstrate how powerful simply parsing inputs and generating outputs with that information can be when it comes to conversation.
+The ELIZA system was initally defined in this [paper](https://dl.acm.org/doi/10.1145/365153.365168)

 ### Examples
 I1: Me llamo Rolando.
 O1: Hola, Rolando. ¿Cómo estás?